murb ♥︎ ruby

 When to use decorators

-An article, posted 5 months ago filed in ruby, rails, ruby on rails, service, architecture, when to use & models.
+An article, posted more than one year ago filed in ruby, rails, ruby on rails, service, architecture, when to use & models.

 Are you sure?